 Final paper assignment with scoring rubric completed by you (self-assessment) and a classmate (Weeks 7 & 8)

 Note: Students will need to obtain the course materials through the respective publishers.
-We apologize for any inconvenience but this is the most cost effective method for students.

 This book can only be purchased through CREC.
 Students cannot use financial aid book vouchers and must pay out of pocket with a credit card.